Albro3459/ClipboardHistory/FullInstallationGuide.md

 * for universal paste without formatting (cmd + shift + v):

-    * if you don't want this on you can turn it off in the app's settings under clipboard
+    * this is turned off by default, but can be turned on in the app's settings

     * when you try to paste with (cmd + shift + v):
     <br></br>